 Who We Are

-Meet the people behind the life-saving work we do
+Meet the people behind TLR's life-saving work

 All For Trace

-Trace’s experience inspired Neil and a close-knit group of Trace’s friends to take action.
-What began as a grassroots fundraising effort – lovingly called “All for Trace” – quickly gained momentum.
-With head shaves, a charity skydive, and many City2Surf runs, the group raised $300,000 in under two years to fund a specialised room in the Blood and Marrow Transplant Ward at St Vincent’s Hospital Sydney in Trace’s name.
+Trace’s experience inspired Neil and a close group of friends to take action.
+What began as a grassroots fundraising effort called All for Trace quickly grew.
+Through head shaves, a charity skydive, and City2Surf runs, they raised $300,000 in under two years to fund the Trace Richey Patient Room at St Vincent’s Hospital Sydney.

 Meet Our People